Lovrom8/RSMods/README.md

 ## Roadmap

-V2 shifts the guitar itself, underneath RS_ASIO, so every tone retunes natively with no setup.
+V2 shifts the guitar input below RS_ASIO, so every tone receives the shifted signal without tone setup.
 The Cable Drop Pedal stays as the fallback for chains without RS_ASIO.

 Next:

 - Shifting the song's tuning instead of the guitar, so playing without headphones works: the guitar's acoustic sound and the game would be in the same tuning instead of a semitone apart in the room.
-- Refining how note attacks come through the splicer at high gain.
-The engine already sounds clean in play and shares its period-synchronous technique with the hardware pedals it replaces; this is polish on a working sound, not repair.
+- Improve transient handling at high gain in the period-synchronous shifter.

 ---